pixpark/gpupixel/docs/docs/en/about/team.md

 - 💡 Proposing new ideas and suggestions
 - 🐛 Reporting and fixing bugs
-- 📝 Improving documentation and examples
+- 📝 Improving documentation and demo
 - 🌍 Providing multi-language support
 - 🔧 Optimizing toolchain